GregoryFaust/yaha/README.md

 -X    INT  Xdropoff: maximum score dropoff before terminating alignment extensions [25] -t    INT  numThreads: number of threads used to parallel process reads [1]

-Affine Gap Scoring Parameters:
+Affine Gap Scoring Options:
+If -AGS is off, a simple edit distance calculation is done.
+If on, the remaining options are used:
 -AGS  BOOL (Y|N) controls use of Affine Gap Scoring [Y].
-If -AGS is off, a simple edit distance calculation is done.
-If on, the following are used:
 -GEC  INT  GapExtensionCost: cost for extending a gap (indel) [2] -GOC  INT  GapOpenCost: cost for starting a new gap (indel) [5] -MS   INT  MatchScore: score added for each matching base [1] -RC   INT  ReplacementCost: score subtracted for each mismatched base [3]

+Optimal Query Coverage Options:
+If -OQC if off, all alignments meeting above criteria are output.
+If -OQC is on, a set of alignments are found that optimally cover the query, using the remaining options.
 -OQC  BOOL (Y|N) controls use of the Optimal Query Coverage Algorithm.
-If -OQC if off, all alignments meeting above criteria are output.
-If on, a set of alignments are found that optimally cover the query, using the following options:
 -BP   INT BreakpointPenalty: penalty for inserting a breakpoint in split-read alignment [5] -MGDP INT MaxGenomicDistancePenalty (5)]
 -MNO  INT MinNonOverlap: minimum number of unshared bases required in each split alignment [minMatch]
-NOTE: The total cost of inserting a breakpoint in a split-read is:
+NOTE: The total cost of adding a breakpoint in a split-read mapping is:
   BP*MIN(MGDP, Log10(genomic distance between reference loci))

--FBS  BOOL (Y|N) controls inclusion of alignments similar to best alignment found using OQC.
+Filter By Similarity Options:
-If -FBS is on, the following are used.
-A alignemnt must satisfy BOTH criteria to be "similar".
+If -FBS is on, the remaining options are used.
+An alignemnt must satisfy BOTH criteria to be "similar".
+-FBS  BOOL (Y|N) controls output of alignments similar to best alignment found using OQC.
 -PRL  REAL PercentReciprocalLength: minimum ratio of overlapping length between similar alignemnt [0.9] -PSS  REAL PercentSimilarScore: minimum ratio of scores between similar alignments [0.9]
 ```